cyverse/operation-sanity/readme.md

 ##How to run:

 ###Installation:
-1. Ensure you have firefox 46 installed
+1. Ensure you have firefox 46 installed (47 won't work)
 1. Clone this repo
 1. Go to root of the project
 1. Create a virtual env